Dalvin Cook: Legal issues

 Cook stated he did not have it, so the animal control officer on scene brought in a law enforcement officer to assist in identifying Cook.

 The summer before his sophomore year, Cook was accused of punching a woman outside of a Tallahassee bar after a confrontation and was charged with assault, to which he pled not guilty.
 A jury found Cook not guilty, and he was able to return to the football team.

 On November 9, 2021, Cook was accused of assault, battery, and false imprisonment to his former girlfriend causing a concussion in November 2020, an allegation which he denies.
 He stated that "only the truth will come out", in response to those allegations.
+In 2024, the case was settled out of court for undisclosed terms.

 Personal life

-Cook is the older brother of Buffalo Bills running back James Cook.
+Cook is the older brother of Bills running back James Cook.
+In August 2023, Dalvin welcomed his first son with Instagram influencer Neri J.